cfloughrey/ERPBC-TDA-hotspot/README.md

 ## Supplementary material for the article:
 # *Detecting subgroups of poor survival in estrogen receptor-positive breast cancer using topological data analysis*

 Here we provide the code for the methodology of our paper "Detecting subgroups of poor survival in estrogen receptor-positive breast cancer using topological data analysis" (Loughrey, C.F., Maguire, S., Dlotko, P., Orr, N., Jurek-Loughrey, A.).
-For full details of the method see (link to published paper)

 This repository also contains ```hot-mapper```, the general implementation of hotspot detection on the TDA tool Mapper for applications in bioinformatics.
 Mapper builds network graphs from a dataset through a combination of clustering and dimensionality reduction.
 Hotspot detection identifies anomalous interconnected groups of nodes in the graph.
 In biomedical terms, these hotspots can represent unusual patients subtypes.